isabellaWang0108/Multi-authorship-UX-testing-autoFill/README.md

 ### Task 4: Allocating the credits so that cryptogod receives 10% of the credits, cupcake receives 15% of the credits, cryptopur receives 15% of the credits, and bluecrab receives 60% of the credits.
 Goal: Identify any potential problems when the task is more complex.
 ### Task 5: Delete a collaborator
-Goal: whether users know how to delet a collaborator.
+Goal: whether users know how to delete a collaborator.
-### Task 6: spliting the credits evenly between the three collaborators.
+### Task 6: splitting the credits evenly between the three collaborators.
 Goal: whether users know how to split the credits when the Math involves an infinite number.

 # Matrix